Gay bathhouse: Sexually transmitted diseases

-Drugs and alcohol
+Drugs

-In some countries bathhouses are prohibited from selling alcohol.
+In some countries, bathhouses are prohibited from selling alcohol.
 (In Canada, where some bathhouses serve alcohol, a bathhouse holding a liquor license may be required to submit to liquor inspections, which activists claim are often a pretext for regulating gay sexual activity.)
 Many bathhouses deny entry to those who are visibly intoxicated but do not—or cannot—regulate the consumption of drugs (typically marijuana, poppers, ecstasy, cocaine, and crystal meth) by their patrons.
-The use of drugs and alcohol may make people more likely to engage in unsafe sex.
-Sex clubs with no private areas potentially find it easier to regulate consumption of drugs on their premises.
+The use of drugs may make people more likely to engage in unsafe sex.
+Sex clubs with no private areas may find it easier to regulate the consumption of drugs on their premises.

-The use of crystal meth is also known to lead to riskier sexual behaviour, but since gay crystal meth users tend to seek out other users to engage in sexual activity, they often prefer to make such arrangements via the internet.
+The use of crystal meth is also known to lead to riskier sexual behavior, but since gay crystal meth users tend to seek out other users to engage in sexual activity, they often prefer to make such arrangements via the internet.

 Prostitution

 In some countries straight and gay bathhouses are used by rent boys to find customers by offering massage services, the "complete service" is often used as a euphemism for sex.